Pilex1/Pilex1.github.io/_visualizations/cellular/langtons-ant.md

 2. move backward one cell, if the ant is now on a cell with colour 2, change it to colour 1, and turn *right*
 3. move backward one cell, if the ant is now on a cell with colour 0, change it to colour 2, and turn *left*

-Now, if we let an ant of any ruleset run long enough on a toroidal grid, it appears that the grid becomes completely chaotic.
+Now, if we let an ant of any ruleset run long enough on a toroidal grid, it appears that the grid always becomes completely chaotic.

 {% include video.html src="ant chaos.mp4" type="mp4" attr="muted" caption="Long term evolution of an LRL ant in a toroidal grid." %}